Shavi0116/CalorieCounter/README.md

    ```

 ## Usage
-- Register and log in to your account.
 - Use the chatbot to get nutritional insights.
-- Track your daily meals and calorie intake.
+- Track your calorie intake.
-- Connect with professional dietitians for personalized advice.

 ## Future Enhancements
 - **Meal Planning:** AI-generated meal plans based on user preferences.